Long-Term Services and Supports Distinction for Health Plans Requirements

 - Care Transitions.
 Organizations must have a process to effectively manage and support individuals during transitions of care and reduce unplanned transitions.

 - Coordination of Services.
-Coordinate care and services for individuals who have complex needs and multiple providers, to close gaps in care.
+Organizations must coordinate care and services for individuals who have complex needs and multiple providers, to close gaps in care.

 To see all program requirements, get the Standards & Guidelines document.